hjarai/drinq/README.md

 - options: candidate implied meanings presented to annotators/models
 - consensus: the human consensus implied meaning label
 - implied_comment: the intended implied meaning associated with the instance

-The dataset will be released publicly following the review process.